 Overland transmission cable construction would generally occur approximately 100 to 500 feet (30 to 152 meters) from residences and users of recreational resources along the terrestrial portions of the Project.

-However, in a few places within Segment 9, construction activities would occur within 100 feet of residences.
+However, in a few places within Segment 8, construction activities would occur within 100 feet of residences.
 Noise at these distances could result in speech or sleep interference at these residences.
-The Certificate Holders will implement measures to minimize such impacts including equipping construction equipment with appropriate sound-muffling devices (e.g., Original Equipment Manufacturer [OEM] or better), always maintaining equipment in good operating condition, and limiting high noise construction activities to daylight hours (i.e., 7:00 a.m. to 7:00 p.m.) in areas with sensitive noise receptors.
-The Certificate Holders will notify residents at least 2 weeks ahead of time regarding construction activities within 100 feet the Project in accordance with CC 33.
+The Certificate Holders will implement several measures to minimize such impacts including equipping construction equipment with appropriate sound-muffling devices (e.g., Original Equipment Manufacturer or better), always maintaining equipment in good operating condition, and minimizing the loudest types of construction activities during nighttime hours (i.e., 7:00 p.m. to 7:00 a.m.) in close proximity to sensitive noise receptors where possible and as practicable in locations where roadway construction is proposed during nighttime hours to limit impacts to the traveling public.
+The Certificate Holders will notify residents at least 2 weeks ahead of time regarding construction activities within 100 feet of the Project in accordance with CC 33.